Some people think on-page SEO is just throwing your keywords on the page.

 That’s why crafting your content so that it reads at an 8th-grade level or below is so effective.
 It makes your content easier to understand, easier to take action on, and makes you more relatable.

 You can use Hemingway Writer to make your content easier to understand.
-More importantly, study the best direct response copywriters of all time like David Ogilvy, Dan Kennedy, or Frank Kern and you’ll see that simple writing wins.
+More importantly, study the best direct response copywriters of all time like David Ogilvy, Dan Kennedy, or Frank Kern, and you’ll see that simple writing wins.

 27. Is your copy engaging?

 Writing at an 8th-grade level or lower is the first step to writing engaging copy.
-The second step is to actually be engaging when you write.
+The second step is actually to be engaging when you write.

 People need to consume their content before they take action.